wyyaipk/Improved-TrackFormer/README.md

 ## Installation

-We refer to our [docs/INSTALL.md](docs/INSTALL.md) for detailed installation instructions.
+Please refer to our [docs/INSTALL.md](docs/INSTALL.md) for detailed installation instructions.

 ## Train TrackFormer

-We refer to our [docs/TRAIN.md](docs/TRAIN.md) for detailed training instructions.
+Please refer to our [docs/TRAIN.md](docs/TRAIN.md) for detailed training instructions.

-## Evaluate TrackFormer
+## Evaluate TrackFormer++

-In order to evaluate TrackFormer on a multi-object tracking dataset, we provide the `src/track.py` script which supports several datasets and splits interchangle via the `dataset_name` argument (See `src/datasets/tracking/factory.py` for an overview of all datasets.)
+In order to evaluate TrackFormer++ on a multi-object tracking dataset, we provide the `src/track.py` script which supports several datasets and splits interchangle via the `dataset_name` argument (See `src/datasets/tracking/factory.py` for an overview of all datasets.)
 The default tracking configuration is specified in `cfgs/track.yaml`.
 To facilitate the reproducibility of our results, we provide evaluation metrics for both the train and test set.

 ### MOT17